newrelic-experimental/nerd-days-v1/third-party-secrets/README.md

 1. Decide what 3rd party service you'd like to retrieve data from.
 2. setup a Personal Access Token, API Key, or license key for that service with the proper READ permissions.

+### Sample Application

+You can find a simple sample application in this [REPO](https://github.com/jpvajda/nerddaysV1) to get you started!